math-mcshane/posterdownLaTeX/README.md

 devtools::install_github("math-mcshane/posterdownLaTeX")
 ```

-3. Use the **File / New File / R Markdown.. / From Template / Posterdown LaTeX** dialog pathway to create a conference poster.
+3. Use the **File / New File / R Markdown.. / From Template / Posterdown LaTeX** dialog pathway to create a conference poster. (**Note: this template won't knit at the moment -- [here's a file that _will_ knit](https://github.com/math-mcshane/IMS-NRC-2022-Poster-and-Presentation/blob/main/McShane_CRSP-Poster.Rmd).
+This is my next thing to-do!**)

     ![New R Markdown](images/posterdown_picture.png)